terraref/documentation/genomic-data-standards.md

 ### **Genomic coordinates**

-Genomic coordinates are given in a BED format – gives the start and end positions of a feature in the genome \(for single nucleotides, start = end\). [http:\/\/www.ensembl.org\/info\/website\/upload\/bed.html](http://www.ensembl.org/info/website/upload/bed.html)BED files can be manipulated with bedtools.
+Genomic coordinates are given in a BED format – gives the start and end positions of a feature in the genome \(for single nucleotides, start = end\).
+[BED files](http://www.ensembl.org/info/website/upload/bed.html) can be edited with [bedtools](http://bedtools.readthedocs.io/en/latest/).

 ## See Also